suecarjayeswal/Tube_Puzzle/readme.md

 ### Installation

 1. Clone the repository to your local machine.
 2. Open the project in Visual Studio.
+(Download [Visual Studio](https://visualstudio.microsoft.com/))
+// run the sln file
 3. Build the project to compile the source code.
 4. Run the application and start playing the Tube Puzzle Game.

+//just wanna play the game? open .exe file
 ## 🎈 Usage <a name="usage"></a>

 - Launch the game application.